| It is easier to ensure tangible products are consistent

 result, a highly satisfied, even delighted customer because his

-This phrase has become well used in the last ten years referring
+expectations were exceeded.
+Moments of Truth This phrase has become well used in the last ten years referring

 to the point at which a specific customer expectation is either